malcolmamal/covid/README.md

 php index.php generate --download
 ```

-You can also provide options for generation:
+You can also provide options for generation

 ```bash
 php index.php generate --mode main|all|test